peerkar/multi-instanced-tomcat-liferay-setup/README.md

 * redirect:             8440

 This way numbering is easy to remember.

+### Creating a configuration for another Liferay version (like DXP)

+1. Copy the default liferay-ce-7-ga3 directory to the same location under different name
+2. Make configuration changes as needed

+After that you can use this configuration with create\_instance.sh -script.
+Notice that support-tomcat.jar in the default configurations folder is Liferay version specific.

 ### Start and stop instances
 Manage your instance (start|stop|restart) with \[INSTALLATION_DIR\]/bin/manage\_instance.sh